SeanConnelly/Kozo/README.md

 https://github.com/SeanConnelly/EarthSurfaceTemperatureDataByCity

 Download or pull this repo to the required machine.
-The run the import method:-
+Then run the import method:-

 do ##class(Climate.TemperatureByCity).ImportFromGitHub("location of the data folder here")